-- NTA,offset is given by clause 4.3.1 of [TS 38.211] ,
+- NTA,offset is given by clause 7.1.2 of [12, TS 38.133] ,

-The first change (If the UE has a serving cell fulfilling the S criterion …) is intended to clarify that the NTA,offset value specified for UL transmissions is only applicable in the case when SL transmission takes place in the UL carrier.
+The first change (In a serving cell fulfilling the S criterion …) is intended to clarify that the NTA,offset value specified for UL transmissions is only applicable in the case when SL transmission takes place in the UL carrier.
 If UE has a serving cell fulfilling S criterion but SL transmissions take place in the dedicated SL carrier, then NTA,offset = 0 as specified in “Otherwise” section.

 The second change proposes to refer to UL timing clause of 38.133 instead of 38.211 to obtain NTA,offset values.
 (In LTE, 36.211 included NTA,offset values but in NR specifications values are given in 38.133).